MadBid

 MadBid was a Gamified eCommerce and online auction website registered under Marcandi Ltd. in the United Kingdom.
 It was founded in 2008 by Juha Koski, Madhur Srivastava and Daniel Rovira.
 The company operates in ten European countries including the UK, Ireland, Spain, France, and Australia.
-However, in August 2018, Madbid closed up the company and ended all sales.
+However, in August 2018, Madbid closed down and ended all sales.

 Skype founders' venture capital firm Atomico in 2010 invested over £4 million ($6 million) in funding for MadBid.
+Atomico founder Niklas Zennström, best known as a cofounder of Skype, explained the investment by citing his belief at the time that MadBid “allows the most skillful to get amazing bargains” and the company had gained a lot of traction “in a short period of time.”

 Business Model

 MadBid’s core business model began as a penny auction and the company has since added additional eCommerce features including a "Buy Now" option to purchase products outright, as well as an "Earned Discount" feature that allows consumers to apply the cumulative value of bids placed which did not result in an auction win, towards a discount for products, the discount remains available for 365 days after the auction closed.
 Most "Buy Now" auctions on MadBid have a price comparison tab so that shoppers can compare against selected online retailers.